How to use the command 'gh browse' (with examples)

 gh browse

-Example output: The default web browser opens, displaying the homepage of the current repository.
+On executing this command, the default web browser opens, displaying the main page of the current GitHub repository.

 Use case 2: Open the homepage of a specific repository in the default web browser